The impeachment of Elio: Fruits and echoes in Luca Guadagnino’s Call Me by Your Name

 Futile Devices by Sufjan Stevens while Elio waits for Oliver at dusk, and over next scene while Elio is in his room while Oliver appears in bathroom, stops just before Oliver closes door

-Germination by Ryuchi Sakamoto, when Elio mutters “traitor”, afterwards as he lurks outside, looking up at window, over the political satire TV show, phone call to Marzia, and stops just before Elio arrives for date with her, then returns over last seconds of unsuccessful sex scene with her and as he frantically writes messages for Oliver – the piece thus bookends this passage, starts and ends with longing, with the unsatisfactory hetero sex in between – before it stops over image of intertwining bicycles, foreshadowing good news via Oliver’s answer message
+Germination by Ryuchi Sakamoto (from 0:53), when Elio mutters “traitor”, afterwards as he lurks outside, looking up at window, over the political satire TV show, phone call to Marzia, and stops just before Elio arrives for date with her, then returns over last seconds of unsuccessful sex scene with her and as he frantically writes messages for Oliver – the piece thus bookends this passage, so that it starts and ends with longing for Oliver, with the unsatisfactory hetero sex in between – before it stops over image of intertwining bicycles, foreshadowing good news via Oliver’s answer message

 China Gates by John Adams, when Dr. Perlman and Oliver discuss slide show of statues – thus forming a statue-related pairing with the other Adams “Gates” piece from Lake Garda – and Elio meanwhile discovering Oliver’s message, before dying out during lunch

 Words by Fr David on radio during sex scene with Marzia

 Mystery of Love by Sufjan Stevens when Elio and Oliver are on bus and during nature hike